Dypsis - Areca palm: how to grow and care for it

 For cespitose Dypsis, like Dypsis lutescens, which form multiple trunks from the base, it is sometimes possible to divide the plant.
 However, this technique is delicate, as the roots are often very imbricate.

-- Remove the plant from the pot carefully to avoid breaking the roots.
+1. Remove the Plant from the Pot carefully to avoid breaking the roots.

-- Gently separate the offshoots, ensuring each new plant retains a good amount of roots.
+2. Gently Separate the Offshoots, ensuring each new plant retains a good amount of roots.

-- Repot immediately the divisions in a light, well-draining substrate.
+3. Repot Immediately the divisions in a light and well-draining substrate.

-- Water lightly and maintain moderate humidity to encourage rooting.
+4. Water Lightly and maintain moderate humidity to encourage rooting.

-This method isn’t suitable for single-trunked species, like Dypsis decaryi, which can only be propagated by sowing.
+This method is not suitable for single-trunked species, like Dypsis decaryi, which can only be propagated by sowing.

 How to showcase an Areca palm?

-To showcase it, a raw terracotta pot will give it a natural and authentic charm, while a wicker, rattan or jute planter will enhance a bohemian vibe.
-For a more contemporary interior, a concrete pot, minimalist ceramic or gold-toned metal will elevate its elegant and refined appearance.
+To showcase it, a raw terracotta pot will give it a natural and authentic charm, while a wicker, rattan, or jute planter will enhance a bohemian vibe.
+For a more contemporary interior, a concrete, minimalist ceramic, or gold metal pot will elevate its elegant and refined look.
 In a minimalist or industrial space, a large black or anthracite grey fibre pot will add a chic and graphic contrast.

 A large woven basket enhances the Dypsis!